 In addition, I cannot carry weight.
-As my doctor said, I can travel with scoliosis and with a backpack but only to move from one destination to the other, not the whole day (as in multi day treks).
+As my doctor said, I can travel with scoliosis and with a backpack but only to move from one destination to the other, not the whole day (as in multi-day treks or long-distance hiking).

 It’s a lifelong condition, and the only thing that can be done is exercise.
-I have to exercise around 30 minutes every morning to stretch the spine and strengthen the muscles.
-At the beginning I wasn’t very constant at this, but as the back pain got worse I started doing them every day.
+I have to exercise for around 30 minutes every morning to stretch the spine and strengthen the muscles.
+In the beginning, I wasn’t very constant at this, but as the back pain got worse I started doing them every day.
 And yes, it helps!

-One year and a half after that visit to the doctor, I decided to follow my dream of making a round the world solo trip.
-It wouldn’t be easy, but I was determined to find a way to travel with scoliosis and my back pain.
+One year and a half after that visit to the doctor, I decided to follow my dream of making a round-the-world solo trip.
+It wouldn’t be easy, but I was determined to find a way to travel with scoliosis and backpacking regardless of my back pain.

 Preparing the trip: the luggage

 Of course, the first thing I had to consider was if a backpack was, in fact, the best option for me.

 The doctor said it was fine to travel with a backpack as long as it had a belt so most of the weight fell on my hips instead of my back.